 As I realize that many of my readers are also Facebook friends, I have avoided recently using here material that I have already posted as a Facebook note.
 However, I dearly love this poem, and I want to talk about it.
 This poem has two titles—the one below and “Alchemy.”
 The fact that I can both title the post for the day and put a title within the post permits me to use both titles for today.

 “Alchemy” is probably the better of the two titles.
 I constructed the poem on vague principles of alchemy I learned from my reading (mostly first- and secondhand Jung).
 As alchemists wish to change base metals into gold, the speaker wants to transform his love interest from a philandering husband’s docile spouse into a wild, carefree goddess.
 What he wants is foolish, ridiculous, and so he resorts to magic—alchemy.
 There are other alchemical aspects, but I’ll skip them for now.
-Transformation is the main idea—both of alchemy and this poem.
+Transformation is the main idea—both of alchemy

 I went with “Moonlight Sonata” (well, at least for now) because of the lunar references in the poem.
 I realized that it’s probably the most obvious, and I am not sure I should be proud of it, but I always get a chuckle from calling her husband “Armstrong.”
 (Hmmm, I wonder if there’s some slighting reference to American imperialism buried here.
 If so, it was unconscious, not intentional.)
 Other moon imagery runs throughout as well, including her rising, liberated, in the end.